clayts/NixOS/readme.md

 # NixOS
 ## To Do
-* fix wallpaper-fetch by making it download to a new location and setting the wallpaper to that, rather than overwriting the old file, to get a smoother wallpaper-change animation
-* "shift-left" undefined key error in console
+* "shift-left" undefined key error in (non-graphical) console